-The two mooring buoys are privately owned and maintained and facilitate recreational boating.
-Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
-(Pub.
-Resources Code, § 6503.5.)
+The Applicant owns the uplands adjoining the lease premises.
+The subject facilities are privately owned and maintained.
+The pier, boathouse, boat lift, and two mooring buoys are used for water-related recreational activities including swimming and the docking and mooring of boats.
+Recreational swimming and boating are water-dependent activities that are generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
+Resources Code, § 6503.5).

-The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust consistent uses.
+Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.

-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove all improvements from state land and restore the lease premises to their original condition.
 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.